Listimate™ vs. Zestimate – What’s Your True Home Value?

 County records will often have mistakes that Zillow cannot know, such as showing a house has 3 bedrooms when it really has 4.

 Also, Zillow focuses on countywide data for comparisons of data rather than specifically defined neighborhoods.
 That data will include much that is not really comparable to the house under consideration.
-Especially in a big and diverse county such as Contra Costa County.
+Especially in a large and diverse area such as Contra Costa County.

-Here’s a very short list of some things that with all its data collection, Zillow does not know about a house:
+Here’s a very short list of some things that with all its data collection, Zillow does not know about your house:

-It does not know if the kitchen was just upgraded.
+It does not know if your kitchen was just upgraded.

 It does not know if there is a major structural problem with the house.